What do you want to know about it?

 The views are absolutely spectacular.

 Best months to go are Dec, Jan and Feb.

 Innsbruck is a popular centre to base yourself in.

-There are plenty of hotels in the mountains that might be better if you rent a car. about 10 years ago
+There are plenty of hotels in the mountains that might be better if you rent a car. over 10 years ago